Cloud Software: 5 Common Concerns and How to Address Them8 Aug 2022

-Our CRM system is and has always been cloud based.
+Our CRM system is and has always been cloud-based.
 The decision to develop our software exclusively to be hosted in the Cloud rather than locally installed was settled pretty much on day one.

 But not everyone wants their business data in the Cloud.

 If you’re one of these people, please stick with me.
-I’d like to go through to five most common concerns I hear from people who are trying to avoid Cloud software and storage.
+I’d like to go through the five most common concerns I hear from people who are trying to avoid Cloud software and storage.
 First, I’m going to quickly skim over my top five benefits, though.

 And if, at the end of this article, you aren’t convinced, I’d really like you to give me a call or click the button in the bottom right to start chatting.
 This isn’t (just) to see if I can change your mind.
 I would be genuinely curious to know why you still see the Cloud as something to be avoided.

 So let’s get started on a positive note…the benefits.